Zjt866/GDS-Fake-News-Project/README.md

 4. determining the 100 more frequent words that appear in the content
 5. plot the frequency of the 10000 most frequent words (any interesting patterns?)
 6. run the analysis in point 4 and 5 both before and after removing stopwords and applying stemming: do you see any difference?

-**Task 3**: Apply your data preprocessing pipeline to the 995,000 rows sampled from the FakeNewsCorpus.

 **Task 4**: Split the resulting dataset into a training, validation, and test splits.
 A common strategy is to uniformly at random split the data 80% / 10% / 10%.
 You will use the training data to train your baseline and advanced models, the validation data can be used for model selection and hyperparameter tuning, while the test data should only be used in Part 4.